mys-lang/mys/README.rst

 ``mys build``, ``mys run`` and ``mys test`` does the following:

 #.
-Uses Python's parser to transform the source code to an Abstract
+Use Python's parser to transform the source code to an Abstract
    Syntax Tree (AST).

    Open issues: